casadoj/lisflood-water_bodies/docs/performance_US.md

 ***Figure 5**.
 Time series of reservoir storage and their decomposition in trend, seasonality and residuals.
 The dotted, vertical lines show the reservoir storage limits used in the LISFLOOD reservoir routine.*

-The reservoir 64 shows the common case in which the reservoir routine captures adequately the seasonality, but there is a large bias in the trend, which causes a poor KGE in the original time series.
+Reservoir 64 shows the common case in which the reservoir routine captures adequately the seasonality, but there is a large bias in the trend, which causes a poor KGE in the original time series.
 There is a set of reservoirs whose simulated storage is constantly around the flood limit.
 This incorrect behaviour can be caused by the reservoir storage limits.
 In the specific case of reservoir 64, the adjusted normal storage is very close to the flood storage (both well above the observed values), and the reservoir stays almost full for the complete simulation.

-The reservoir 107 shows a case in which the reservoir routine performs very well.
+Reservoir 107 shows a case in which the reservoir routine performs very well.
 Goth the trend and the seasonality are correctly captured by the GloFAS simulation.
 In this specific case the adjusted normal storage is very close to the normal storage, but that is not the case in other good-performing reservoirs.

-The reservoir 169 represents another common case in which the seasonality of the reservoir storage is not reproduced in the simulation.
+Reservoir 169 represents another common case in which the seasonality of the reservoir storage is not reproduced in the simulation.
 In this specific case, the trend also suffer from a large bias.

 ### 4.2 Reservoir inflow